Simonll/jump-chain-simulation/README.md

 snakemake -n
 snakemake -j 10 --use-conda
 ```
+Use -s to specify snakmake file for activating different aspects of the bioinfo workflow {simu.smk, cabc.smk, codeml.smk, figures_tables.smk}.
+Some aspects are better run on a cluster, so some human manipulations are still expected depending of the computation environment.

 ## How to activate conda environment
 1. from jump-chain-simulation/ create the conda environment